IzhanAli/IzhanAli/README.md

 ### Full Stack and Mobile App Developer
 -----------------------------------

-A pre-final year engineering student with hands on experience in Android Application development.
+A pre-final year engineering student with hands on experience in Android App development.
 Currently learning full-stack development with JavaScript Also exploring machine learning using Python.
 I've Worked with Android SDKs, Java, Rest APIs, Multi screen apps, Firebase Cloud Database, Networks, Git.
 I am always open to collaborate on projects and work with you.
 I also strive to contribute towards open source software

 - 🌱 I’m currently learning **full stack development**